The 8 biggest mistakes when washing

 • The machine and the freshly washed laundry start to stink.

-• Germs and bacteria settle in.
+• Germs and bacteria build up.

-• Limescale is deposited.
+• Limescale builds up.

-• The energy consumption is increased.
+• Energy consumption is increased.

-• The lifespan of the machines decreases.
+• The service life of the machine decreases.

 #7 Use a short wash program